Restream/reindexer/cpp_src/server/contrib/server.md

 This operation will create new namespace in specified database.
-If namespace is already exists, then operation do not nothing.
+If namespace already exists, then operation does nothing.

 #### RequestBody